-June through September (as activity dictates), NRCC may call around to each zone dispatch center, approximately between 1445 and 1530 Mountain Time daily to collect information on the current day's situation.
-Incident activity received from each zone dispatch center will be disseminated to the Northern Rockies Operations Specialist and the NRCC staff for incident prioritization and resource allocation planning purposes within the geographic area.
+June through September (as activity dictates), NR Intelligence Coordinator(s) may call around to each zone dispatch center, approximately between 1445 and 1530 Mountain Time daily to collect information on the current day's situation.
+NR Intelligence Coordinator(s) may be able to gather most required information from CAD systems but may contact dispatch centers to ensure accuracy.
+Incident activity received from each zone dispatch center will be disseminated to the Northern Rockies Operations Specialist, the NRCC staff, and NR GMAC (during NR PL 4 and 5) for incident prioritization and resource allocation planning purposes within the geographic area.
 Current day's information is also shared with NICC for informational sharing and planning purposes at the national level.

-NRCC will be requesting information on:
+NR Intelligence Coordinator(s) will be requesting information on:

 - Initial attack activity for the day, including the number of fires and their sizes.
-Please provide protection unit and structures threatened information (how many, kind, proximity if known). - Emerging Incidents with potential (any initial attack fires that are likely to grow to large fire size, i.e., 100 acres in timber/slash or 300 acres in grass/brush.) - Whether a Complex, Type 1, or Type 2 Incident Management Team will or could potentially be assigned. - National resource commitments (Airtankers, Lead planes/ASMs, Type 1 Crews, Smokejumpers, etc.). - Notable resource shortages. - Any other significant events that happened throughout the day (i.e. large incident updates, accidents, injuries, medical evacuations, etc.). - Current critical fire potential weather (i.e. thunderstorm activity, receiving lightning, etc.)
+Please provide protection unit and structures threatened information (how many, kind, proximity if known). - Emerging Incidents with potential (any initial attack fires that are likely to grow to large fire size, i.e., 100 acres in timber/slash or 300 acres in grass/brush.) - Whether a Complex, Type 1, or Type 2 Incident Management Team will or could potentially be assigned. - National resource commitments (Airtankers, Lead planes/ASMs, Type 1 Crews, Smokejumpers, etc.). - Notable resource shortages. - Any other significant events that happened throughout the day (i.e. large incident updates, accidents, injuries, medical evacuations, structures destroyed, etc.). - Current critical fire potential weather (i.e. thunderstorm activity, receiving lightning, etc.)